Any Questions?

 This is an example of a smart question on StackOverflow.

 Eric Raymond says that a smart question must be both precise and informative.
-The question given above is an example of this.
-The author of the post started by describing the goal they had in mind, as well as what steps they have taken so far in order to get to this point of their inquiry.
-They also include their progress and thought process concerning the code of their program.
-Although brief, the user was able to discuss their problem explicitly and was able to receive several replies that help answer their question.
+The above is a good example of this.
+The post’s author started by describing their goal, as well as what steps they have taken so far.
+They also discuss their progress and thought process concerning the program’s code.
+Although brief, the user discussed their problem clearly and received several replies that help answer their question.
 Notably, the post includes a follow-up note, which aligns with Raymond’s advice on his article.

-The ability to ask smart questions is not only a valuable knack to have within software engineering but in various facets of growth as an individual as well.
-The way in which a question is proposed is a major aim for improvement since it could mean the difference between receiving meaningful responses to a query, compared to the disdainful looks that a poorly written question may get.
+The ability to ask smart questions is not only a valuable knack to have within software engineering but in various facets of growth as a person as well.
+The way a question is posed is a major aim for improvement since it could mean the difference between getting meaningful responses to an important question or the disapproving sentiments and unhelpful replies that a poorly written one can get.